MaximilianHolleran/milestone-portfolio/README.md

 ### User Stories

-Andres and Max hit it from the back and it was lovely

-Moe and Luis hit it from the front
+Andres - Schemas

+Max - Routes

+Luis - Review Form

+Moe - Styling/background

 ## Notes

 #### Extra notes:

-Milestone project 2
+Milestone project 2:

-ReviewForm - review form submit

-contact - contact form submit, social links,

-gallery - mp1 games, with gifs of games and hover over gifs to be able to click on the github and to be able to go to netlify link, description of game

-navbar - does what it sounds like

-home - animated cyberpunk aesthetic
+- Deployment of the site and the games in Gallery.

+- Path contact/:id that brings in data from both Gallery and Contact.

+- Finish styling

+- Monetize website

+- Future projects to add to portfolio